 Attorney general: Matt Gaetz.
 Gaetz, was a U.S. representative from Florida until he abruptly resigned this week, two days before an Ethics Committee report against him was to be released.
 Trump says Gaetz’s job is to end the “weaponization” of the Department of Justice, but critics suspect he will instead help Trump weaponize it in unprecedented ways to hurt people on Trump’s enemies list, including Joe Biden, Kamala Harris, Barack Obama, Hillary Clinton, Liz Cheney, Nancy Pelosi, Jack Smith, Mark Milley and more.

 Since Gaetz is no longer a member of this Congress, his ethics investigation was dropped.
-But he was reelected to the next Congress, raising questions about the investigation will continue.
+But he was reelected to the next Congress, raising questions about whether or not the investigation will continue.
 It’s unclear if the House will release its Gaetz report or if the Senate will demand its release during confirmation hearings.

 Gaetz received the Family Research Council’s True Blue Award for his “perfect voting records” on issues including abortion and LGBTQ rights.
 He led the campaign to remove former Speaker Kevin McCarthy and recently voted against aid to Israel and Ukraine.